16 Best Chick Flicks on Hulu (July 2024)

 Starring Sandra Bullock and Ryan Reynolds, ‘The Proposal’ is a cult classic chick flick that follows Margaret Tate (Bullock), the Canadian editor of a New York City book publishing company, who faces deportation due to an expired visa.
 To get out of the situation, she makes a marriage deal with her personal assistant, Andrew Paxton (Reynolds), an American citizen, as it will give her a green card.
 If he disagrees, his dream of becoming an editor will remain a dream only.
 However, as a part of the deal, Andrew, too, has his conditions.
 But both will have to be careful as U.S. immigration agent Gilbertson is lurking nearby.
 The confusion and chaos that takes place, much to the viewers’ entertainment, make ‘The Proposal’ a must-watch, especially since we have two heartthrobs as the leads.
 You can watch the movie here.

 Hiding yourself from your family can be problematic in so many ways.
 For instance, Harper (Mackenzie Davis) brings home her partner Abby (Kristen Stewart) during the Holidays without telling her parents that she is a lesbian and that she and Abby are in love.
-What makes this an even bigger issue is that Abby intends to propose to Harper in front of the latter’s family.
-How the pair maneuvers through this problem is what you find out in this Clea DuVall directorial.
+This is an even bigger issue because Abby intends to propose to Harper in front of the latter’s family.
+How the pair maneuvers through this problem is what we find out in this Clea DuVall directorial.
 You can watch ‘Happiest Season’ now, save it for Christmas, or do both, but it serves as just what you are looking for, i.e., a colorful chick flick.
 Feel free to check it out here.

 This movie is based on Fiona Shaw’s 2009 novel of the same name.
 Set in the 1950s, on the one hand, we have Dr. Jean Markham (Anna Paquin), who arrives at her hometown in rural Scotland to carry on her dead father’s medical practice.
 On the other hand, we have Lydia (Holliday Grainger), who is in the midst of a failing marriage and has to take care of her young son Charlie.
 When Jean and Lydia meet, thanks to Charlie’s interest in Jean’s bee colonies, sparks fly between the two women, much to the chagrin of the community that ostracizes them.
 Will it be the end of their love story?
 To find out, you can watch this Annabel Jankel directorial right here.